SchineD/microservice/README.md

 they don't change from request to request), but they are a viable substitute for offline use.

+Actually this is a very good configuration during development.
+It is sufficiently close to what you'll experience behind the real portal, but it can be used on any laptop, even without internet connection.
+Going directly at 4200, even gives the immediate feedback to UI changes, that developers expect today.

 ## Running a local docker-compose app with fake portal

 The next step is bringing us closer to the "real thing".
-We are going to run everything in a docker-compose app.
+It's not as convenient, it involves building Docker images, and therefore it is not as immediate, but at one point we want to run it in Docker, right?
+It's reassuring to do it from time to time, and to see that it still works.
+We are going to run everything, portal simulation included, in a docker-compose app.

-You may notice, that initially we had three compose files:
+You may notice, that initially we had two compose files:

 * `docker-compose-template.yml` is not used directly, but `./portal/bin/init_portal_application.sh` uses it to create `docker-compose.yml`.
 This is the main file with the service structure, that will be used in production

-* `docker-compose-test.yml` is an overlay file that overrides an environment file for testing

-* `docker-compose-dev.yml` is the overlay file that we use on the development host
+* `docker-compose-dev.yml` is the overlay file that we use on the development host.
+It overlays `docker-compose.yml`.

+* Additionally we could have `docker-compose-test.yml`, an overlay file that overlays `docker-compose.yml` during testing on the CI server.
+  A reason could be, that we needed a mock service for testing.
+  In the present project, there is no need to do so.

 The generated `docker-compose.yml` defines two services, `app` and `api`.
 From the compose file it is not obvious, but when we look into the referenced Dockerfiles, we see that `app` is an